SKY-ALIN/regta/docs/source/cli_reference.rst

       --help     Show this message and exit.

     Commands:
-      list  Shows the list of found jobs. new   Creates new job by template.
-      run   Starts all jobs.
+      execute  Execute a single job once and immediately. list     Show the list of found jobs. new      Create a new job by template. run      Start all jobs.

 regta new
 ---------